 The 16 to 19 Tuition Fund will be used to provide small group tuition for students aged 16 to 19 who have not yet achieved a grade 5 or above in English and/or maths.
-The provision will not be limited to tuition for English and maths: it will also be used to support students on vocational courses where assessments have been disrupted because of lockdown.
+The provision will not be limited to tuition for English and maths: it will also be used to support students on academic and vocational courses where assessment has highlighted disruption to learning.
 Students with Special Educational Needs and Disabilities (SEND) who require additional tuition to help them catch up with their studies will also be supported by this provision.

 Tuition Support offered will be based on an individuals’ needs assessment.
 The support will have an identification of a starting point, clear learning goals, expectations and outcomes.

 The College is committed to ensuring that the tuition fund is used in accordance with the Government’s guidance on the 16 to 19 tuition fund by: